 “If we do not protect the quiet around us, there will always be noise within us.― Craig D. Lounsbrough

 STOP the Noise!

 Could Noise be ruining your health?
 When Noise affects sleep, it also affects every aspect of our well-being.
 Sleep isn’t an option; it’s an absolute necessity.
 Getting an adequate supply, makes it possible for us to deal with our waking lives.
 Noises that disrupt that sleep are more than just a nuisance.
-They take a toll on you physically, psychologically and emotionally—leaving you desperate to STOP the Noise!
+They take a toll on you physically, psychologically and emotionally leaving you desperate.
+STOP the Noise—to sleep better and live better.

 The longer you go without sleep, the more severe the effects.
 But understanding how noise affects health, goes beyond what’s ruining your sleep at night.